MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-event-id-50-error.md

 |0x20|8|Not Used|
 |0x28|4|NT Status error code|

-#### Key sections to decode

-**The error code**
+**The event category code**

-In the example in the "Summary" section, the error code is listed in the second line.
+In the example in the "Symptoms" section, the error code is listed in the second line.
 This line starts with "0008:" and it includes the last 4 bytes in this line: 0008: 00 00 00 00 32 00 04 80.
 In this case, the error code is 0x80040032.
 The following code is the code for error 50, and it's the same for all event ID 50 messages: `IO_LOST_DELAYED_WRITE`.

-> [!NOTE]
-> When you are converting the hexadecimal data in the event ID message to the status code, remember that the values are represented in the little-endian format.

-**The target disk**

-You can identify the disk that the write was being tried to by using the symbolic link that is listed to the drive in the "Description" section of the event ID message, for example: *\\Device\\HarddiskVolume4*.

-**The final status code**
+**The NT Status error code**

 The final status code is the most important piece of information in an event ID 50 message.
 This is the error code that is return when the I/O request was made, and it's the key source of information.
 In the example in the "Summary" section, the final status code is listed at 0x28, the sixth line that starts with "0028:" and includes the only four octets in this line: